Hadiasemi/multidoc/README.md

-# haddixscript
+# multidoc

 A Go-based utility that processes input through multiple AI models concurrently (OpenAI, Claude, and Gemini) and provides a summarized comparison of their responses.

 ## Description

-HaddixScript allows you to send the same prompt to different AI models simultaneously and compare their responses.
+Multidoc allows you to send the same prompt to different AI models simultaneously and compare their responses.
 The tool:

 1. Takes text input from stdin
 2. Processes the input through multiple AI models in parallel: